Trace Summarization

 For the memory_per_process

-example, the output TraceSummary
+template example, the output TraceSummary

-would contain a
+contain a TraceMetricV2Bundle

 like this: